 An ArcGIS Enterprise deployment includes one GIS Server site to act as its hosting server.
 The hosting server must be configured with, at minimum, a relational data store created through ArcGIS Data Store.
 This relational data store holds the data used by hosted feature layers created when you add files such as CSV, zipped shapefiles, Microsoft Excel files, or zipped file geodatabases to your portal and publish.
 It also allows portal users to drag CSV files directly to Map Viewer.

-If the GIS Server site you intend to use as the hosting server already has an enterprise geodatabase registered as its managed database, follow instructions in Migrate to ArcGIS Data Store relational data store to reconfigure the hosting server with a relational data store.
+If the GIS Server site you intend to use as the hosting server already has an enterprise geodatabase registered as its managed database, follow instructions in Change the manage database to an ArcGIS Data Store relational data store to reconfigure the hosting server with a relational data store.

 Use the Data Store Configuration wizard to create a data store